munificent/game-programming-patterns/book/dirty-flag.markdown

     dirty.
   - but can also adds complexity walking over the data structure to check which parts are dirty.

-- when is it cleaned?

-  - too aggressively defeats the purpose.
-  - too lazily can cause pauses or "clumpiness".

-  - when needed

-    - simplest answer for recalculation: run it when you need the result.
-    - avoid recalc if result is never used (or is invalidated before result is used.)
-    - if calc is slow, can cause a noticeable pause.
-    - for synchronization "when needed" isn't always well-defined.

-  - at well-defined checkpoints

-    - for things like save/load or network sync, this may work best. have well-defined points of synchonization.
-    - can be based on time ("game saves automatically every 5 min") or location ("game is saved every time you enter town")
-    - always risk of data loss if something bad happens before reaching checkpoint
-    - can be a feature of the game

-  - in background

-    - when data is marked dirty, start a timer
-    - when timer fires, save or calculate and clear
-    - if timer is already running when something else becomes dirty, have to decide if you want to reset timer or not
-      - resetting can give you better data batching: if the data keeps changing frequently enough to reset the timer, it may be worth waiting until it settles down instead of doing work on volatile data
-      - not resetting makes sure you don't delay work indefinitely and drop data makes sure data is actually processed

 ## See Also